-I receive emails everyday from staff members of other churches or non-profit organizations.
+As a result of this blog, I receive emails regularly from staff members of other churches or non-profit organizations.
 There is usually a question they have about leadership, but along with the question often comes a complaint about their leader.
 And there are many.

-I’ve been in a leadership position for over 25 years so I know complaints are common in leadership.
-If you’re in leadership you will receive complaints.
-Period.
-You will be misunderstood.
+I’ve been in a leadership position for near 30 years so I know complaints are common in leadership.
+If you’re in leadership you will receive complaints – about the organization you lead, the people in it, and about you.
 Period.

-But, leaders aren’t perfect.
+And, let’s be fair – some of them are valid.
+Some of them are not, but some are, because leaders aren’t perfect.
 None of them.
 Definitely including this one.
-There is validity in many of the complaints.
+There is validity in many of the complaints we receive.